CanvasMAR: Improving Masked Autoregressive Video Prediction With Canvas: Introduction

-Extending the MAR paradigm—\textit{continuous image tokens with random-order autoregressive generation}—to video generation is promising, as evidenced by several recent studies~\citep{zhou2025taming, deng2024autoregressive, yu2025videomar}.
-However, several key challenges remain largely unexplored.
-First, MAR follows the MaskGIT~\citep{chang2022maskgit} paradigm for sampling, which begins from a fully masked image and autoregressively generates tokens in a random order.
-At early stages, when only a few tokens have been generated, the model must only produce a \textit{small} set of tokens at each step to ensure reasonable quality.
-The set size gradually increases as more tokens are revealed, typically following a cosine scheduling~\citep{chang2022maskgit}.
-This leads to a \emph{slow-start problem}, which significantly hinders generation speed—particularly in video scenarios, where the additional temporal dimension exacerbates the issue.
-Second, extending MAR to video generation introduces two levels of autoregression: spatial random-order autoregression and temporal sequential-order autoregression.
-Consequently, \emph{errors accumulate} across both dimensions, causing substantial quality degradation in later frames.
-As illustrated in \Cref{fig:canvas} (top row), a simple MAR model extended to video scenarios exhibits noticeable degradation within just 2 spatial autoregressive steps when generating a $16 \times 16$ latent frame, and the problem becomes more severe as more frames are rolled out.
+Extending the MAR paradigm—continuous image tokens with random-order autoregressive generation—to video generation is promising, as evidenced by several recent studies~\cite{zhou2025taming, deng2024autoregressive, yu2025videomar}.
+However, a key challenge remains: MAR follows the MaskGIT~\cite{chang2022maskgit} sampling paradigm, which begins from a fully masked image and autoregressively generates tokens in a random order.
+In early stages, when only a few tokens have been generated, the model must generate small sets of tokens at each step to maintain quality.
+The set size gradually increases only as more tokens are revealed, typically following a cosine schedule~\cite{chang2022maskgit}.
+This creates a \emph{trade-off between fidelity and sampling speed}: achieving high-quality generation typically requires significantly many sampling steps, while using only few steps often results in highly distorted outputs—especially for videos, where the temporal dimension further amplifies the issue.
+As illustrated in \cref{fig:canvas}, a simple video MAR model exhibits noticeable degradation after only 8 spatial autoregressive steps when generating a $32 \times 32$ latent frame ($256 \times 256$ pixel frame), and the problem worsens as more frames are rolled out.